rizinorg/book/src/first_steps/basic_debugger_session.md

 ...
 ```

-In the second case, the debugger will fork and load the debugee `ls` program in memory.
+In the second case, the debugger will fork and load the debuggee `ls` program in memory.

 It will pause its execution early in `ld.so` dynamic linker.
 As a result, you will not yet see the entrypoint or any shared libraries at this point.